Zapote River (Philippines)

-The Zapote River, also referred to as the Alabang–Zapote River, is a river in the Philippines located between the boundaries of the cities of Las Piñas and Muntinlupa in Metro Manila, Bacoor and Dasmariñas in Cavite, and San Pedro in Laguna.
+The Zapote River, also referred to as the Las Piñas–Zapote River, is a river in the Philippines located between the boundaries of the cities of Las Piñas and Muntinlupa in Metro Manila, Bacoor and Dasmariñas in Cavite, and San Pedro in Laguna.
 The river has a total length of 5.81 km.

 History

 The Battle of Zapote River was fought on June 13, 1899, between 1,200 Americans and between 4,000~5,000 Filipinos.
 It was the second largest battle of the Philippine–American War after the Battle of Manila five months before in February 1899.
 The Zapote River separates the town of Las Piñas in what was then Manila province from Bacoor in the province of Cavite.
 The ruins of Zapote Bridge still stands next to its replacement bridge along Aguinaldo Highway.